bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    Anonymous function.
+    It was created while personalDice was being executed.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+    The ${name} will stay the same while the ${newRoll} can always change.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of newRoll is a function in the return statement of 'personalDice' only.

 ### Task 3 - Stretch Goals